IBM-Bluemix-Docs/containers/cs_cluster_update.md

 ## Updating worker nodes
 {: #worker_node}

 So, you received a notification to update your worker nodes.
 What does that mean?
 Your data is stored inside of the pods within your worker nodes.
-As security updates and patches are put in place for the Kubernetes master, you need to be sure that your worker nodes remain in sync.
-The worker node master cannot be higher than the Kubernetes master.
+As security updates and patches are put in place for the Kubernetes API server and other Kubernetes master components, you need to be sure that your worker nodes remain in sync.
+The worker node Kubernetes version cannot be higher than the Kubernetes API server version that is running in your Kubernetes master.
 {: shortdesc}

 <ul>**Attention**:</br>